 The purpose of this policy is to state Bourbonnais Township Park District's position on administering equitable and consistent discipline for unsatisfactory conduct in the workplace.
-The best disciplinary measure is the one that does not have to be enforced and comes from good leadership and fair supervision at all employment levels.

-Bourbonnais Township Park District's own best interest lies in ensuring fair treatment of all employees and in making certain that disciplinary actions are prompt, uniform, and impartial.
+Bourbonnais Township Park District's ensures fair treatment of all employees and that disciplinary actions are prompt, uniform, and impartial.
 The major purpose of any disciplinary action is to correct the problem, prevent recurrence, and prepare the employee for satisfactory service in the future.